adam-dratwinski/PHP-Samples/README.md

 My sample codes which I made over one year ago.
 In core folder I have put some codes of framework, which I was CO-Founder, in the models are codes from the sample application.

+## More details

+Please checkout comments from each file for more details.